mathompl/AquaLed/README.md

 Features:
 - 6 channel PWM control of LED modules (drivers), with I2C module up to 512 (up to 8 channels on LCD)
-- programmable light hours with sunsets and sunrises�
+- programmable light hours with sunsets and sunrises
 - night light support
 - 3 digital thermometers with asynchronous temperature read, for: water, lamp and addictional lamp or sump, controlling 3 separate  relays (cooling fans)
 - customizable dimming, linear or logarithmic algorith